thisisnashir/HibernateTests/readme.md

 Then we use  mappedBy to remove redundancy and use JoinTable annotation to change the table name and column names.

+## Fetching Type

+There are two types of fetch method.
+1. Lazy
+2. Eager

+By Default fetching is Lazy.
+But we can change it by using `fetch = FetchType.EAGER` in the relation annotation (`@OnetoMany`, `@ManyToMany` etc).
+When lazy fetch is utilized the data associated with foreign key is not load until it is needed (a `get()` method call or `size()` call on the foreign key data is applied).
+In other words, join query is not initiated by default.
+But when we use eager fetch, join query is initiated by default and the data associated with foreign key is instantly loaded.

+So lazy loading is more optimized and is set by default

   [hibernate-cfg-dir]: ./readmeResources/hibernate-cfg-directory.png
   [sql-yog-image-save-screenshot]: ./readmeResources/sql-yog-image-save-screenshot.png